laberning/openrowingmonitor/docs/README.md

 ### Bluetooth Low Energy (BLE)

 Open Rowing Monitor also implements different Bluetooth Low Energy (BLE) protocols so you can use your rowing machine with different fitness applications.

-Fitness Machine Service (FTMS) is a standardized GATT protocol for different types of fitness machines.
+Some apps use the Fitness Machine Service (FTMS), which is a standardized GATT protocol for different types of fitness machines.
+Other apps prefer to see a Concept 2 PM5.
 Open Rowing Monitor currently supports the following Bluetooth protocols:

 * **FTMS Rower:** This is the FTMS profile for rowing machines and supports all rowing specific metrics (such as stroke rate).
 So far not many training applications for this profile exist, but the market is evolving.
-I've successfully tested it with [EXR](https://www.exrgame.com), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).
+We've successfully tested it with [EXR](https://www.exrgame.com), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).

 * **FTMS Indoor Bike:** This FTMS profile is used by Smart Bike Trainers and widely adopted by training applications for bike training.
 It does not support rowing specific metrics.
 But it can present metrics such as power and distance to the biking application and use cadence for stroke rate.
 So why not use your virtual rowing bike to row up a mountain in [Zwift](https://www.zwift.com), [Bkool](https://www.bkool.com), [The Sufferfest](https://thesufferfest.com) or similar :-)

 * **Concept2 PM:** Open Rowing Monitor also implements part of the Concept2 PM Bluetooth Smart Communication Interface Definition.
-This is still work in progress and only implements the most common parts of the spec, so it will not work with all applications that support C2 rowing machines.
-It currently works with all the samples from [The Erg Arcade](https://ergarcade.com), i.e. you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).
-This also works very well with [EXR](https://www.exrgame.com).
+This is still work in progress and only implements the most common parts of the spec, so it is not guaranteed to work with all applications that support C2 rowing machines.
+It currently works with all the samples from [The Erg Arcade](https://ergarcade.com), for example you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).
+The PM5 simulation works  well with [EXR](https://www.exrgame.com).

 ### Export of Training Sessions

 Open Rowing Monitor is based on the idea that metrics should be easily accessible for further analysis.
 Therefore, Open Rowing Monitor can create the following files:

 * **Training Center XML files (TCX)**: These are XML-files that contain the most essential metrics of a rowing session.
+Most training analysis tools will accept a tcx-file.
 You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

-* **RowingData** files, which are comma-seperated files with all metrics RowingData understands.
+* **RowingData** files, which are comma-seperated files with all metrics Open Rowing Monitor can produce.
 These can be used with [RowingData](https://pypi.org/project/rowingdata/) to display your results locally, or uploaded to [RowsAndAll](https://rowsandall.com/) for a webbased analysis (including dynamic in-stroke metrics).
 The csv-files can also be processed manually in Excel, allowing your own custom analysis.
 This is the most extensive set of metrics that Open Rowing Monitor can produce.
-Please note that for visualising in-stroke metrics (i.e. force, power and handle speed curves) you need a yearly subscription;
+Please note that for visualising in-stroke metrics in [RowsAndAll](https://rowsandall.com/) (i.e. force, power and handle speed curves), you need a yearly subscription;

 * **Raw flywheel measurements of the flywheel**, also in CSV files.
-These files are great to start your own exploration of your rowing style and also to learn about the specifics of your rowing machine (some Excel files that can help with this are included in the `docs` folder).
+These files are great to start to learn about the specifics of your rowing machine (some Excel visualistion can help with this).

-Uploading your sessions to Strava is an integrated feature, for all other platforms this is currently a manual step, and uploading to [RowsAndAll](https://rowsandall.com/) can be automated through their e-mail interface.
-The installer can also set up a network share that contains all training data so it is easy to grab the files from there and manually upload them to the training platform of your choice.
+Uploading your sessions to Strava is an integrated feature, for all other platforms this is currently a manual step.
+Uploading to [RowsAndAll](https://rowsandall.com/) can be automated through their e-mail interface, see [this description](https://rowsandall.com/rowers/developers/).
+The Open rowing Monito installer can also set up a network share that contains all training data so it is easy to grab the files from there and manually upload them to the training platform of your choice.

 ## Installation